-After Yong Zheng Emperor's new policy, except royal and few extremely noble Manchu families, everyone needed to pay for tax.
+After Yongzheng Emperor's new policy, except royal and few extremely noble Manchu families, everyone needed to pay for the tax.

 This displeased almost the entire ruling class, though increased national income.

-Yong Zheng Emperor also highly respected Confucianism; additionally, many of his powerful and trusted officials were Han people, which made him the only emperor in the Qing Dynasty who actually realized the race equality in his government.
+Yongzheng Emperor highly respected Confucianism; additionally, many of his powerful and trusted officials were Han people, which made him the only monarch in the Qing Dynasty who realized the race equality in his government.

-However, he also implemented the Literary Inquisition and suppressed the business trades, like his father did.
+However, he also implemented the Literary Inquisition and suppressed the business trades, as his father did.

-Moreover, in order to avoid intense and cruel competition over the throne, like he and his brothers did before, Yong Zheng Emperor wrote down the name of his chosen heir in two sealed envelopes and hid them in two different places.
+Moreover, to avoid intense and cruel competition over the throne as he and his brothers had done before, Yongzheng Emperor wrote down the name of his chosen heir in two sealed envelopes and hid them in two different places.

 After he passed away, people would open those envelopes together and welcome the new emperor.

-This then became the inherit system of the Qing Dynasty for a long time.
+This then became the inheritance system of the Qing Dynasty for a long time.

-Yong Zheng Emperor's death was very sudden, and the official document in regard to it was quite simple, so there were a lot of gossip about assassination, stroke, poison, etc.
+Yongzheng Emperor's death was very sudden, and the official document regarding it was quite simple.
+Hence, there were a lot of gossips about his departure, including assassination, stroke, poison, etc.

-During 13 years of Yong Zheng Emperor's reign, his kingdom improved a lot.
+During the 13 years of Yongzheng Emperor's reign, his kingdom improved significantly.

-He was very famous for extremely diligent and efficient working, and severe means of fighting with the corruption.
+He was very famous for extremely diligent and efficient working and severe means of fighting against corruption.

-As an emperor with absolute centralized power, he was the one who had the courage to publish policies that actually robbed the ruling class and the rich to feed the poor.
+Yongzheng Emperor was a rare monarch that implemented policies that robbed the ruling class and the rich, to feed the poor.

-As a brave fighter for civilians and a big traitor of the ruling class, just like his own comment, he was just a brave and straightforward man.
+As a brave fighter for civilians and a big “traitor" of the ruling class, he was, like his comment, just a brave and straightforward man.

-After Yong Zheng Emperor left the world, he gave his son Hong Li a stable kingdom with a very rich exchequer, few corruption, and no partial conflicting nor powerful clan that can manipulate politic.
+After Yongzheng Emperor left the world, he passed to his son a stable kingdom with a very rich exchequer, little corruption, and no partial conflicting nor powerful clans that can manipulate politics.

 You Might Also Like: